pirate/wireguard-docs/README.md

 # Table of Contents

-See https://docs.sweeting.me/s/wireguard for a nicer interactive experience.
+See https://github.com/pirate/wireguard-docs for example code and documentation source.

 <ul>
 <li><a href="#Table-of-Contents">Table of Contents</a></li>